David Lefèvre (serial killer): Early life

-David Lefèvre was born on 17 May 1980, in Reims (Marne).
-He comes from a family of six children and grew up in a shaky social environment, with unloving parents who subjected him to physical and sexual violence; he will later describe them as “Cas-socials”.
+David Lefèvre was born on 17 May 1980 in Reims (Marche).
+He was one of six children and grew up in a dysfunctional family environment, with unloving and incestuous parents who subjected him to physical and sexual abuse; he later described them as “social cases”.

-In 1988, at the age of 8, Lefèvre was placed in a foster family with his brothers and sisters.
-Lefèvre is a reserved and evasive child on certain points, in particular when one mentions his parents and his first years spent with them.
+In 1988, at the age of 8, Lefèvre was placed in foster care near Laon with his brothers and sisters after their father was arrested for gang rape.
+Lefèvre was a reserved child and evasive on certain subjects, particularly when his parents and his early years with them were mentioned.

-The 1980s and 1990s were a period of absenteeism for Lefèvre.
-Although he has never seen his parents again, Lefèvre constructs a whole persecuted and unhealthy personality for himself, without noticing any difference with reality.
-Otherwise, Lefèvre decides to build a swing for his brothers and sisters in order to bring comfort to a sibling also marked by disenchantment (one of his sisters will testify to this later).
+Lefèvre's childhood was marked by absenteeism.
+Although he never saw his parents again, Lefèvre developed a persecuted and unhealthy personality, without noticing any difference from reality.
+In contrast, Lefèvre built a swing for his brothers and sisters to bring comfort to siblings who were also marked by neglect — one of his sisters would later testify to this.
+As a teenager, Lefèvre turned to crime.
+He and his accomplice bought a pellet gun with the intention of committing armed robberies.